myopia Control with MiyoSmart

 Another useful site is called www.myopia.care

 Sign up for the Myopia App – this ingenious digital device app measures how closely the device is being held and darkens the screen if it’s held too close, revealing the screen again when it’s held back at the ideal distance or further.
-Developed by a partnership of scientists and optometrists, early research on this app has shown it effectively modifies screen time behavior, making a dramatically positive difference to the demand placed on the eyes.
+Developed by a partnership of scientists and optometrists, early research on this app has shown it effectively modifies screen time behavior, making a dramatically positive difference in the demand placed on the eyes.

 To learn more about children’s vision and its importance to learning, click here.